korginc/nts-1-customizations/doc/01_assembly.md

 ## Soldering

-Once all parts of the BOM have been acquired, refer to the [schematics]() and [placement diagram](), and solder each part its appropriate location on the PCB.
+Once all parts of the BOM have been acquired, refer to the [schematics]() and [placement diagram](), and solder each part to its appropriate location on the PCB.

 _add some links to SMD soldering tutorials?_